2022IsHere/Embedded-linux/lab7/Readme.md

 Reload config and check that you can get https connection (you'll need to navigate past "insecure certificate" warnings in browser).
 For more options, see https://redmine.lighttpd.net/projects/1/wiki/HowToSimpleSSL

-QUESTION #4: Take a screenshot browser that shows placeholder page served from raspi **over https**.
+QUESTION #4:  From the VM, get default page content to file using ``curl https://x.x.x.x > result4.html``, put it into lab7/results repo path, commit and push.

 ## Step 5: Set up your own static pages

 Before making any changes:
 	- where is current placeholder page located (== document root)?
 Hint: READ the placeholder file content!
+(You have it conveniently stored in your repo as well.)
 	- who is the owner/group for the current index file (placeholder page)?
+Web server needs to read access for the file.

 To Do:
   - in document root create subfolder "orig", move the existing placeholder file there and check that browser finds it https://xx.xx.xx.xx/orig (and 403 from doc root)
   - create new index.html file with content X, check with browser.
 For content, see HTML tutorials in https://www.w3schools.com/html/html_examples.asp

-QUESTION #5: Take a screenshot of browser that shows your test page served from raspi.
+QUESTION #5: From the VM, get default page content to file using ``curl https://x.x.x.x/orig > result5.html``, put it into lab7/results repo path, commit and push.

 ## Troubleshooting